 - Research Methods

-Our students have access to a diverse range of equipment and resources, which in most cases are sufficient to complete their programme of study.
+Our students have access to a diverse range of equipment and resources which, in most cases, is sufficient to complete their programme of study.
 We provide the basic materials necessary for students to develop their practical work within our extensive workshop and studio facilities.
-However, it is likely that performing arts students will incur some additional costs to extend their investigation of their personal practice.
-For example, purchasing their own specialised materials and equipment, joining in optional study trips, and printing.